MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-notification-scenarios.md

 # Mobile operator notification scenarios

-This topic explains when the use a mobile operator notification with your mobile broadband app.
+This article explains when the use a mobile operator notification with your mobile broadband app.

 ## Connect to and disconnect from mobile broadband